Introduction: Why Time Series Forecasting Matters More Than Ever

 print("80% prediction interval:", lower_bound, "to", upper_bound)

-That is it — no training, no feature engineering, no hyperparameter tuning.
-The model works out of the box on any univariate time series.
+No training, feature engineering, or hyperparameter tuning is required.
+The model works by default on any univariate time series.

-The time series ecosystem has several excellent frameworks that implement many of these models under a unified API:
+The time series ecosystem includes several capable frameworks that implement many of these models under a unified API.

 - NeuralForecast (Nixtla): Implements PatchTST, iTransformer, TimeMixer, TiDE, TSMixer, and more under a scikit-learn-like API.
 Great for supervised models.